 Atypical is a word pathologists use to describe cells that look abnormal when examined under the microscope.
 They are abnormal because they are different in shape, size, or color compared to the normal, healthy cells usually found in that area of the body.

 Atypical glandular cells are larger than normal, healthy cells and the part of the cell that contains the genetic material of the cell, the nucleus, is darker.
 Pathologists call these cells hyperchromatic.
 There also tends to be greater variation in the size and shape of the nucleus between cells.
 In contrast, normal, healthy glandular cells all tend to be around the same size and shape.

 When atypical glandular cells are seen, your pathologist will try to decide if the glandular cells are from the endocervix or the endometrium.
-If your pathologist was able to determine where the cells came from, it will be described in your report.
-The diagnosis atypical glandular cells means that your pathologist was unable to tell if the cells came from the endocervix or the endometrium.
+If your pathologist is able to determine where the cells come from, it will be described in your report.
+An atypical glandular cells result means that your pathologist was unable to tell if the cells came from the endocervix or the endometrium.

 There are many reasons why glandular cells can become atypical.
 Reasons include cancer, infection, inflammation, pregnancy, or previous radiation to the cervix or endometrium.
 The description atypical glandular cells is used when your pathologist does not have enough information to decide if the abnormal groups of cells are cancerous or not.

 If after examining the tissue, your pathologist is still unable to decide the cause of the atypical glandular cells but thinks that the cells are most likely cancer cells, your report will also say “favor neoplasm”.
 Neoplasm is word pathologists use to describe an abnormal growth of cells and is similar to the word tumour.

-After a diagnosis of atypical glandular cells, your doctor should plan to see you again within 6 months or should refer you to a specialist for additional tests.
+After an atypical glandular cells result, your doctor should plan to see you again within 6 months or should refer you to a specialist for additional tests.
 Depending on where you live, these additional tests may include: